KnowThePepper

 Bishop's Crown traces its documented roots to Barbados, where it has been cultivated for generations under various regional names - including Joker's Hat and Christmas Bell in different parts of the world.
 The pepper spread through South America and into European markets, particularly Germany and Austria, where it became popular as a pickling pepper in the 20th century.

-As a C. baccatum variety, it shares ancestry with Andean peppers that date back thousands of years in South American cultivation.
-The distinctive shape likely emerged through generations of selection — the winged structure is unusual enough that it was probably preserved deliberately by growers who valued its ornamental character.
+As a the baccatum species group variety, it shares ancestry with Andean peppers that date back thousands of years in South American cultivation.
+The distinctive shape likely emerged through generations of selection - the winged structure is unusual enough that it was probably preserved deliberately by growers who valued its ornamental character.

 Heirloom seed networks helped reintroduce it to North American gardeners in the 1990s and 2000s, and its combination of striking looks and genuine flavor complexity earned it a dedicated following among specialty growers.